Zstacko/ost-sdk-go/Example/Pods/Anchorage/README.md

 ## Batching Constraints

 By default, Anchorage returns active layout constraints.
-If you'd rather return inactive constraints for us
+If you'd rather return inactive constraints for use with the [`NSLayoutConstraint.activate(_:)` method](https://developer.apple.com/reference/uikit/